spikegrobstein/toque/readme.md

 To get started with the `user` recipe, add the following to your capistrano `deploy.rb`:

-    set :admin_user, 'admin' # this should be a user that has sudo access.
-This is the user that recipes are run as. set :deploy_user, 'deploy' # this is the name of the user that the application will be run as.
-This defaults to the 'user' value that you may have already set.
+    # admin_user is the user that recipes are run as and MUST have sudo
+    set :admin_user, 'admin'

+    # deploy_user is the name of the user that the application will be run as.
-    # now, tell Toque that you want to run that recipe:
+    # Defaults to the 'user' value that you may have already set.
+    set :deploy_user, 'deploy'

+    # register the 'toque::user' recipe with Toque
     Toque::chef_recipe 'toque::user'

 That's it!
 If you run the `run_recipes` task, it will execute the `user` recipe on the server:

     cap toque:run_recipes

 ALL capistrano variables are visible to your chef recipes. `Toque::chef_recipe` takes the same options as `run` and recipes are run in the order that they are defined in the file.
+For instance, you would want the `toque::logrotate` recipe only on the `app` and `resque` roles, like as follows:

+    Toque::chef_recipe 'toque::logrotate', :only => [ :app, :resque ]

 Toque comes with several built-in recipes installed under a `toque` cookbook when you run the `toque:init:cookbooks` task.
 Look at the recipe source to see additional variables that the recipes support and see how they work.